peterjlambert/petelambert.com/src/journal/2023-01-01-where-did-that-last-two-years-go.md

 ## Life

 A mixed bag really.
 Tremendous highs and personal achievements, but some lows too.
-My mental health took a battering for a number of reasons, as I’m sure did so many other people’s, and my physical fitness has taken a bash as a result, which is kind of a viscous cycle.
+My mental health took a battering for a number of reasons, as I’m sure did so many other people’s, and my physical fitness has taken a bash as a result, which is kind of a viscious cycle.
 I feel like I’m getting on top of at least one of those things though, having had a bit of therapy.
 I’ve got the tools in my belt now to keep my keel more even.

 Oh, and I was diagnosed with a degenerative spinal condition and had two surgeries for that that didn’t really work.
 I always forget about that.
 It’s just something that’s there now and I deal with it.
 It’s uncomfortable to painful but doesn’t deter my desire for adventure, so I can deal.